tiy-q1-ror-chs-2015/Group-2/server/README.md

 Iron Yard Assignment:
 We were given an open-ended assignment to collaborate in either 4 or 5 person teams.
 2 - 3 team members are from the Ruby on Rails class and 2 members are from the Front End Engineering Class.

 The purpose of this assignment is to create end points that act as API "contracts" between front end and back end.
 This is our first Iron Yard collab between the FEE and ROR classes.
-We were instructed to use BOTH the rails framework AND a frontend frameword that is based on Bower and Node.
+We were instructed to use BOTH the rails framework AND a frontend framework that is based on Bower and Node.
 Two server ports will be utilized to display the app to the end user.

 After brainstorming, we decided to create a fun app called SIPSTER.